Pogo Energy

 Company Overview

-Pogo built their business for electricity nerds.
-Wholesale-plus pricing means you see what electricity actually costs each hour.
+Pogo Energy built their company for electricity nerds.
+Wholesale-plus pricing shows what electricity costs each hour.
 Real-time smart meter data shows exactly what you’re using.
-If you’re the kind of person who tracks your Tesla’s charging efficiency or optimizes your dishwasher timing, Pogo rewards that behavior with real savings.
+If you track your Tesla’s charging efficiency or optimize your dishwasher timing, Pogo rewards that behavior with real savings.

 The Pogo Model